-1899, the new web series from the creators of German masterpiece Dark, will be filmed entirely in a virtual studio.
+1899, the new web series from the creators of German masterpiece Dark, has filmed entirely in a virtual studio.
 Here’s all you wanted to know about ‘Volume’ and why it matters to futuristic filmmaking.

 Jantje Friese and Baran bo Odar, the creators of Netflix’s first German original and the mind-bending series Dark, are back with a new series: 1899.
 Netflix unveiled the first-look poster of the mystery series a few days ago.
-The OTT giant expects to start streaming the show in 2022.
-The series follows a group of immigrants travelling by ship from Europe to New York at the turn of the century.
-IT will be starring actors such as Aneurin Barnard, Andreas Pietschmann, Miguel Bernardeau and Emily Beecham.
+The OTT giant streamed the show in November 2022.
+The series follows a group of immigrants travelling by ship from Europe to New York at the turn of the century starring actors such as Aneurin Barnard, Andreas Pietschmann, Miguel Bernardeau and Emily Beecham.

 What’s the catch?

-The show will be shot on a virtual production stage with advanced LED-volume technology at Studio Babelsberg in Germany.
+The show has shot on a virtual production stage with advanced LED-volume technology at Studio Babelsberg in Germany.
 The brand new, state of the art ‘virtual production’ facility is called Volume.
-The entire show will be filmed at Volume, which is owned by Dark Bay (an arm of Friese and Odar’s production company Dark Ways) with the backing of Netflix.
+The entire show had been filmed at Volume, which is owned by Dark Bay (an arm of Friese and Odar’s production company Dark Ways) with the backing of Netflix.
 The stage is 75-ft wide and 23-ft tall.
 It has a shooting space of 4,500 sq ft, surrounded by an LED backdrop which allows the background to be manipulated in real-time.

 Has it been done before?